 1. Good Web Hosting

 Your number one priority should be your choice of web hosting, settling for the wrong company might end up costing you thousands of dollars in revenue.
-In the recent year, one of the most promising hosting companies has become DigitalOcean, and although it’s not for the very beginner types, it doesn’t take long to adapt to tutorials and how to guides.
+In the recent years, one of the most promising hosting companies has become DigitalOcean, and although it might not be for the very beginners, it doesn’t take long to adapt using provided tutorials and how to guides.

-You can also try looking for a specific niche market, WordPress hosting companies have grown both in experience and in technology over the years, but come at the price of having limited accessibility, and perhaps an expensive price-tag for sites who’re just starting out.
+You can also try looking for a dedicated WordPress hosting.
+WordPress hosting companies have grown both in experience and in technology over the years, here you can find a nice overview of some of the best WordPress hosting companies.

 2. Well-Developed Theme